ckan/ckan/doc/maintaining/installing/deployment.rst

 support to Apache), and modrpaf_ (an Apache module that sets the right IP address when there is a proxy forwarding to Apache)::

-  sudo apt-get install apache2 libapache2-mod-wsgi libapache2-mod-rpaf
+  sudo apt-get install apache2 libapache2-mod-wsgi-py3 libapache2-mod-rpaf

 .. _modwsgi: https://code.google.com/p/modwsgi/
 .. _modrpaf: https://github.com/gnif/mod_rpaf

+..
+Note: For python 2 change this to:

+   sudo apt-get install apache2 libapache2-mod-wsgi libapache2-mod-rpaf

 ----------------
 2. Install Nginx